slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 ## Reorganize the code

-The simon-css repository starts contains code that is structured looks like this:
+The simon-css repository starts with code that is structured like this:

 ```sh
 ├─ LICENSE